menmenash/Summy_aws/README.md

 ## Usage

-"Summy is at your service!\n"
+Summy is at your service!
-      "- /set <lang> <word limit> [max chars]: Set configuration.\n" "- /summ <url>: Summarize the article at the given URL.\n" "- /summ pdf: Summarize an uploaded PDF file.\n" "- /resp <response>: Get a follow-up response to the last summary.\n"
+      - /set <lang> <word limit> [max chars]: Set configuration.
+      - /summ <url>: Summarize the article at the given URL.
+      - /summ pdf: Summarize an uploaded PDF file.
+      - /resp <response>: Get a follow-up response to the last summary.